wmurphyrd/colorplaner/readme.md

 devtools::install_github("wmurphyrd/colorplaner")
 ```

-#### Version 0.1.2.9000 (devel)
+#### Version 0.1.3
 * Change tests to compensate for ggplot2 2.2.0 changes
-* Due to ggplot2 2.2.0 changes, mapping a colorplane at the level of an individual layer will now produce a false warning messsage, but full functionality remains intact
+* Due to ggplot2 2.2.0 changes, mapping a colorplane at the level of an individual layer will now produce a warning message, but functions normally.
+See `?colorplaner` for more information.

 #### Version 0.1.2
 * Fixed an issue that was preventing updated vignettes from building